PixelBuilds-Releases/sargo/README.md

-# PixelBuilds releases for Pixel 3a/XL aka sargo/bonito
+# PixelBuilds releases for the Google Pixel 3a aka sargo